Mindy White

 Mindy White (born June 19, 1989) is an American singer-songwriter and musician from Nashville, Tennessee.
-She is a former member of Arizona-based indie rock band Lydia and current lead vocalist of indie rock band States.
-White is also founder and editor of her lifestyle site Hello Real Life.
+She is recognized for her distinctive and captivating vocals, songwriting abilities, musical versatility, and continual reinvention of her sound.
+She is a former member of Arizona-based indie rock band Lydia and later lead vocalist of indie rock band States.
+White has since then went on to release her own solo pop music, which is inspired by her love of 60s-70s classics and 90s-00s pop.

-Early life and career
+Early life

-Mindy was born in Houston, Texas and later moved to Nashville, Tennessee when she was five years old when her parents wanted to pursue music themselves.
+Mindy was born in Houston, Texas, and grew up as an only child.
+Her family later moved to Nashville, Tennessee when Mindy was 5 years old, as her parents wanted to pursue music themselves.
+Her family's love of music is said to have inspired hers, especially her love of classic rock, pop, and country music.